-guidance and expertise in every step of the research process
+Guidance and expertise at every step of the research process.

-Established in 2018 by Dr. Suzan Doornwaard, Elephant Path – Research & Consulting is dedicated to empowering organizations and individuals in conducting high-quality, reliable research on societal issues.
-Our mission is to deliver customized solutions to research problems – whether it’s advising on a suitable research design, conducting thorough and rigorous data analyses, or providing professional research content.
-The Elephant Path specializes in interdisciplinary social science research: we integrate theoretical perspectives and empirical insights from various disciplines, employing a combination of quantitative and qualitative methods and different knowledge sources.
+Established in 2018 by Dr. Suzan Doornwaard, Elephant Path – Research & Consulting is dedicated to empowering organizations and individuals in the pursuit of high-quality, reliable research on societal issues.
+Our mission is to provide guidance and expertise across the entire research process – whether it’s advising on a suitable research design, conducting thorough and rigorous data analyses, or providing professional research content for your project.
+Specializing in interdisciplinary social science research, we seamlessly integrate theoretical perspectives and empirical insights from various disciplines, employing a combination of quantitative and qualitative methods and different knowledge sources.
 This broad approach allows us to unravel the complexity and interconnected nature of today’s wicked problems.

 "Where an elephant walks,